Parent’s FAQExpand All

 About 90% of our students attend Episcopal High School after St. James.

 There are many ways for our Day School parents to get involved at St. James.
 You can join our active Parent’s Guild.
 The Parent’s Guild committee members coordinate regular events, like Orientation, Bingo Night, The Book Fair, Carnival, Teacher Appreciation and more.
 You can also become a grade level representative or a room mother / father.
-Visit the Parents Guild page to learn more!
+Contact Jennifer Whittington, Director of Development, to learn more!

 Take A Tour of the Best Private Elementary School in Baton Rouge